 I am among the privileged that heard voices of inspiration recently at the Pacific Rim International Conference on Disabilities & Diversity.
 Their voices made me realize that they are not the ones disabled; society’s treatment of them gives this illusion.
 The truth is anyone who fails to see others soul to soul is far more disabled than anyone we call “disabled.”
 Society is wasting brilliant minds by failing to see this.

 There was so much inspiration in one place!
-Three of the voices that inspired me the most were Keith P. Jones of Soul Touchin, Drew Goldsmith of IamNorm.org and Laura Nagle of Vectors of Autism.
-Click on the links for more information about them.
+Three of the voices that inspired me the most were Keith P. Jones of Soul Touchin, Drew Goldsmith of IamNorm.org, a site that no longer exists, and Laura Nagle of the documentary, Vectors of Autism.

 Keith P. Jones has cerebral palsy, but please do not feel sorry for him.
 He is one of the best voices for advocacy I have ever had the privilege to hear.
 He gave his presentation to a standing room only crowd while he cracked jokes and told how he handles those who inappropriately invade his personal space.
 Hint: Never ever ask to pray for him and then pray for the “sins of his mother.”
 His mother did not cause his cerebral palsy and she is no sinner!